tmigisha/ECE230L_Lab04/README.md

 ## Lab Summary

 Summarize your learnings from the lab here.
+* Learned how to find SOP and POS from a KMap of a truth table.
+* Learned how to make a optimal Boolean equation by overlapping groups in KMaps.
+* Learned how to code Boolean equations in Verilog.
+* Learned how to view the schematics (circuit diagram) of our modules.

 ## Lab Questions

 ### Why are the groups of 1’s (or 0’s) that we select in the KMap able to go across edges?
+* Because only one variable is changing from one edge to another.
 ### Why are the names Sum of Products and Products of Sums?
+* For Sum of Products, we OR all the minterms (AND equations).
+* For Product of Sums, we AND all the maxterms (OR equations)
 ### Open the test.v file – how are we able to check that the signals match using XOR?
+if (led[0] ^ led[1] != 0) begin
+            $display("Minterm output does not match");
+            $finish;
+        end
+* The XOR takes in the output from the naive and minterm modules.
+* It is checking whether the two outputs match.
+If they don't match, the condition will output 1, which will throw the error message.